Advanced-Vision-and-Learning-Lab/STN-YOLO/README.md

 This code uses python, pytorch and YOLO model.
 Please use [`Pytorch's website`](https://pytorch.org/get-started/locally/) to download necessary packages.
-[YOLO](https://docs.ultralytics.com/modes/) is used for the object detection model.
+[YOLO](https://docs.ultralytics.com/modes/) is used for the object detection model and the framework used is Ultralytics.
 Please follow the instructions on each website to download the modules.

 ## Demo